arianrhodsandlot/html-play/readme.md

   + `rawText`

-    The text of the element with whitespaces stripped.
+    The original text of the element.

   + `image`

-    If the element is an image element, this will be the absolute value of the image element's source, or it will be an empty string.
+    If the element is an [image embed element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img), this will be the absolute URL of the element's image, or it will be an empty string.

   + `images`

-    All the image sources inside this element.
+    All the image URLs inside this element.

   + `backgroundImage`